-Save a Workout as a Template / Update a Routine when competing a Workout
+Save a Workout as a Template / Update a Routine when completing a Workout

 The following instructions apply to the iPhone and Android versions of Strong.